juliancwirko/meteor-s-alert/README.md

 sAlert is based on a [client-only collection](http://docs.meteor.com/#/full/mongo_collection).
 It is called `sAlert.collection`.

+sAlert methods returns the ID of the alert they have just created

+    var warningThatWeWantToCloseLater = sAlert.warning('Please register', {timeout: 'none'});
+    /* ... */
+    sAlert.close(warningThatWeWantToCloseLater);

 #### Fire up your alerts with these methods:

 ##### Error